sankho/FlatJS/README.md

       // this.obj === document.getElementById(container)
       var clearBtn = this.obj.getElementById('clear');

-      // note this._() wrapper on callback maintains "this" in private FNs & event callback clearBtn.addEventListener('click', this._(clearText));
+      // note this._() wrapper on callback maintains "this"
+      // within private FNs & event listener callbacks clearBtn.addEventListener('click', this._(clearText));
     }
   }